YueeXiang/YueeXiang.github.io/_posts/2021-5-31-Data Structure Transformation.md

 torch.from_numpy(arrayD)
 ```

-And another wonderful command to find whether 2 arrays/Numpy matrixs $a$ and $b$ are totally the same.
+And another wonderful command to find whether 2 arrays/Numpy matrixs a and b are totally the same.

 ```
 print((a==b).all())